 d.
-Inadmissible restrictions

-Any provisions made in the articles of association which limit liability to a specific time or to particular obligations or groups of members are void.
+Inadmissible restrictions Any provisions made in the articles of association which limit liability to a specific time or to particular obligations or groups of members are void.

 e.
-Procedure in insolvency

-- 1 In the event of the insolvency of a cooperative in which the members are personally liable or liable to make additional contributions, at the same time as they draw up the schedule of claims the insolvency administrators must determine and call in the provisional personal liability of each individual member or the additional contributions he must make. - 2 Irrecoverable amounts must be spread equally among the other members, and surpluses repaid once the final distribution plan has been formulated.
+Procedure in insolvency 1 In the event of the insolvency of a cooperative in which the members are personally liable or liable to make additional contributions, at the same time as they draw up the schedule of claims the insolvency administrators must determine and call in the provisional personal liability of each individual member or the additional contributions he must make.

+2 Irrecoverable amounts must be spread equally among the other members, and surpluses repaid once the final distribution plan has been formulated.
 The members' right of recourse against each other is reserved.

-3 The provisional determination of members' obligations and the distribution plan are subject to challenge by appeal on procedural grounds pursuant to the Debt Collection and Bankruptcy Act of 11 April 1889535.
+3 The provisional determination of members' obligations and the distribution plan are subject to challenge by appeal on procedural grounds pursuant to the Debt Collection and Bankruptcy Act of 11 April 1889539.

-4 The procedure is determined by Federal Council ordinance.536 f.
-Amendment of liability provisions
+4 The procedure is determined by Federal Council ordinance.540 f.
+Amendment of liability provisions f 1 The provisions governing the personal liability or liability to make additional contributions of the members and the reduction or cancellation of share certificates may be amended only by amending the articles of association.

-- 1 The provisions governing the personal liability or liability to make additional contributions of the members and the reduction or cancellation of share certificates may be amended only by amending the articles of association. - 2 Furthermore, the provisions governing reductions of share capital by companies limited by shares are applicable to any reduction or cancellation of share certificates. - 3 Any reduction of a member's personal liability or liability to make additional contributions has no effect on obligations that arose prior to publication of the amendment to the articles of association. - 4 Where a member's personal liability or liability to make additional contributions is established or increased, on entry of the resolution in the commercial register it works in favour of all creditors of the cooperative.
+2 Furthermore, the provisions governing reductions of share capital by companies limited by shares are applicable to any reduction or cancellation of share certificates.

+3 Any reduction of a member's personal liability or liability to make additional contributions has no effect on obligations that arose prior to publication of the amendment to the articles of association.

+4 Where a member's personal liability or liability to make additional contributions is established or increased, on entry of the resolution in the commercial register it works in favour of all creditors of the cooperative.

+Amended by No II 10 of the FA of 20 March 2008 on the Formal Revision of Federal Legislation, in force since 1 Aug.
+2008 (AS 2008 3437 3452; BBI 2007 6121).